 Cleveland Clinic's Be Well eNews gives you the latest information for your health, your life.
 Enjoy expert tips on diet and nutrition, essential health news, medical mythbusters and much more.

-You child says she’s not feeling well.
-She’s very tired and has a cough and a stuffy nose.
+You're not feeling well.
+You're very tired and have a cough and a stuffy nose.
 How do you know if it’s the flu or merely a cold?

 Vaccines are one of the greatest medical advances in the history of mankind.
 They are up there with the development of antibiotics, clean sanitation and the X-ray.
 Immunizations prevent sickness, disabilities and death and have eradicated some deadly diseases.

 If you haven't gotten a flu shot, it's not too late.
 According to the Centers for Disease Control (CDC), flu season typically peaks in January or February (though flu activity can last as long as late May).

 Don’t let the flu wipe you out this year.
 Getting vaccinated is your best defense.
 The shot needs a couple weeks to do its job, but then you’re protected.